Data protection declaration

 The legal basis is Art.
 6 para.
 1 f) GDPR or, if you have given your consent, Art.
 6 para.
 1 a) GDPR.
 We have an interest in making our website user-friendly for you and in optimising our website.

 This website uses the following types of cookies:

 - Transient cookies:

 Transient cookies are automatically deleted when you close the browser.
-These include session cookies.
-They are deleted when you close the browser.
-Session cookies allow you to avoid having to re-enter anything on our site, even if you visit other websites in between.
+This also includes session cookies.
+These are deleted when you close the browser.
+Session cookies allow you to avoid having to re-enter date on our website, even if you visit other websites in between.
 The purpose of these session cookies is therefore to facilitate the use of our website.

 - Persistent cookies:

-We also use persistent cookies to record statistics on the use of our website and optimise our services for you (see II.3).
-This data also enables us to support different languages or end devices.
+We also use persistent cookies to statistically record and evaluate the use of our website for the purpose of optimising it.
+These cookies enable us to better support different languages or devices.
 Persistent cookies are deleted after 24 months at the latest.

 In particular, the following cookies are used for the following purposes:

 Logs whether the user has read and confirmed the cookie notice

 This website uses the open source web analysis service Matomo.
 Matomo uses technologies that make it possible to recognize the user across multiple pages with the aim of analyzing the user patterns.
 The information recorded by Matomo about the use of this website will be stored on our server.
 Prior to archiving, the IP address will first be anonymized.